inem/rocks/README.md

 curl -sSL instll.sh/inem/makefiles/init.sh | bash

 # Usage
-make deploy          # command not found make it             # find and add command to local Makefile make deploy         # now it works
+make deploy         # command fails - not found! make it             # find and add command to local Makefile make deploy         # now it works

 # Or automatically
-make some_command   # automatically finds, adds and executes
+make deploy         # command fails - not found! make it!            # find and add command to local Makefile and execute it
 ```

 ## 📋 How it works